Christine O'Donnell: Early career

 O'Donnell first held political office in 1991 when she worked the polls for the College Republicans.
 She was a youth leader for the Bush–Quayle campaign and attended the 1992 Republican National Convention.
 While there she began making media contacts, meeting daily with a CNN producer and giving television interviews that offered a college student's perspective on the convention.
 The following year, O'Donnell worked for three months in Washington, D.C. for the anti-pornography organization Enough is Enough.
 She then spent two years working in the communications office of the Republican National Committee (RNC) in Washington D.C.
 O'Donnell later became a spokesperson for the conservative Christian group Concerned Women for America.

 In 1996 O'Donnell attended the Republican National Convention in San Diego, moved to Los Angeles, and founded her own advocacy organization, The Savior's Alliance for Lifting the Truth (SALT), serving as its president.
 SALT lobbied the U.S. Congress on moral issues and promoted Christian values, including sexual abstinence before marriage, to the college-age generation.
 In the 1990s, O'Donnell took a public stance against masturbation, calling it "sinful" and equating it with adultery.
 O'Donnell appeared on Fox News, MSNBC and C-Span as a representative of SALT.
 She also appeared on MTV's Sex In The 90s, advocating sexual "purity", and was a regular guest panelist on Bill Maher's ABC show Politically Incorrect, appearing in at least 22 episodes.
 In a 1996 discussion on CNN, O'Donnell advocated the teaching of creationism in public schools and criticized Darwin's theory of evolution on the ground that it is "merely a theory" or "a myth".
 She asserted that "there is just as much, if not more, evidence supporting [creationism]."
 In the late 1990s O'Donnell moved back to Washington, D.C., where she continued her advocacy work.
 In 1998 she published an article in Cultural Dissident entitled "The Case for Chastity".
+In 2002 she was a Claremont Institute Lincoln Fellow.
 In 2003 she wrote an article, "The Women of Middle Earth," for the Catholic Exchange.